expressjs/expressjs.com/CONTRIBUTING.md

 ## Contributing to expressjs.com

 This respository is only for issues related to the website [http://expressjs.com](http://expressjs.com).
-For issues related to Express, goto [https://github.com/strongloop/express](https://github.com/strongloop/express).
+For issues related to Express, the framework, go to [https://github.com/strongloop/express](https://github.com/strongloop/express).

 Feel free to make changes to the template files or the document files.
 The supporting docs are located in their respective directories, and the API docs are located under the `_includes` directory.

 ## Help translate the docs to other languages

 We need volunteers to help translate the Express docs to other languages.

 Interested?
 Please follow these steps:

 0. Clone the [Express repository](https://github.com/strongloop/expressjs.com)
 1. Create a directory for the language of your choice using its [ISO 639-1 code](http://www.loc.gov/standards/iso639-2/php/code_list.php) as its name.